The COA tasks have been laid down in the COA Act. Article 3 of this Act states:

 3. In regulations, our Minister may set rules regarding the provisions to asylum seekers as referred to in the second paragraph.

 - Pay a weekly allowance to asylum seekers.
-This is laid down in the Asylum Seekers and Other Categories of Aliens (Provisions) Regulations.
+This is laid down in the Regulations for Provisions for Asylum Seekers and other categories of foreign nationals (Rva).

-- Execute the Regulations on Provisions for Certain Categories of Aliens.
+- Execute the Regulations for Provisions for Certain Categories of Foreign Nationals.
 These regulations provide for an allowance to persons not eligible for the asylum procedure but who do have lawful stay in the Netherlands.